-Currently, I am a Computer Science Graduate Student at Northwestern University.
+Currently, I am a Ph.D.
+Candidate in Computer Science at Northwestern University.
 Before this, I completed my Bachelor's degree in Computer Engineering with full merit-based scholarship from Institute of Engineering under Tribhuvan University in Nepal.
 I achieved First Rank in Bachelor in Engineering (undergraduate engineering) program in our university and won two gold medals for this.
 For a more detailed information related to my professional life, please refer to my LinkedIn.

 I have strong interest in big data analysis, machine learning and database systems.
 I enjoy working on back end side of web development and in optimizing web page load performance using page optimization techniques on both client and server side.
 Currently, I am actively seeking full time job opportunities in the field of Software and Web Developement and Data Engineering (starting April 2016).

 Software development is a field where we always need to get updated with current technology and tools.
 As a computer and software engineer, I always love to learn and keep myself update with latest technology.
 At the same time, having knowledge and experience of different types of available programming languages, I feel easy to learn and develop software using any new/unknown programming language and library tools.
 Here are some of my favorite software development tools (you can find most of these project files on my github):